 On Amazon, people give the X 4 stars while the Divide gets a full 5.
 They say the Martin Ed Sheeran Signature Edition is a joy to play and sounds great for its size.
 A few buyers wish for more volume or tighter string action.

 This isn’t one of those cases where manufacturers slap a pretty name on a guitar and double its price.
-The Martin Ed Sheeran Signature Edition guitars cost around $600, which is affordable for the brand.
+The Martin Ed Sheeran Signature Edition guitars cost around $800, which is affordable for the brand.
+Check pricing here

 Martin Ed Sheeran Signature Edition VS Little Martin LXK2

 If the price is too steep but you want something similar, the Martin LXK2 is a good pick.
-For about $200 less, you get the same general guitar but with slightly different details.
+For a few hundred less, you get the same general guitar but with slightly different details.
 Notable differences include the layered koa body and the absence of electronics.
 If you don’t need anything fancy, it’s a worthy competitor.
 Read my detailed review here.

 Pros & Cons